 Safety is one of our highest priorities

 Our rides are a realistic alternative to driving a car, but unsafe affordability is worthless.
-Because of this GoGoGrandparent uses Uber.
-Click here to learn more about how Uber keeps riders and driver's safe.
+Because of this GoGoGrandparent uses transportation partners dedicated to safety.

 Whenever a ride is ordered through our platform, GoGoGrandparent will let them know their next passenger is older and may need assistance getting into the car.
 We ask them to be mindful of our passengers and treat them with respect.
 If any driver is uncomfortable working with an older adult, we cancel the ride and find a new driver, usually within a few seconds.